George Washington hosts Stonehill for season opener - WTOP News

 Washington; Monday, 8 p.m.
 EST

-BOTTOM LINE: The George Washington Colonials host the Stonehill Skyhawks in the season opener.
+BOTTOM LINE: The George Washington Colonials host the Stonehill Skyhawks for the season opener.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.